Tapha/Custom-Download-Settings-For-WooCommerce/README.md

 git clone https://github.com/Tapha/Custom-Download-Settings-For-WooCommerce.git
 ```

-2. Upload the plugin folder to the `/wp-content/plugins/` directory.
+2. Upload zipped file on the 'Plugins' Add Plugins page with WordPress Dashboard ```wp-admin/plugin-install.php``` or upload the plugin folder to the `/wp-content/plugins/` directory.

 3. Activate the plugin through the 'Plugins' menu in WordPress.